 Higher Loan Payments

-“The risk of using too much leverage is that your loan payments are typically going to be higher,” said Desmond Holzman-Hansen, a Capital Markets Analyst at Lev.
+“The risk of using too much leverage is that your loan payments are typically going to be higher,” said Desmond Holzman-Hansen, a former Capital Markets Analyst at Lev.

 When you’re taking on a high amount of financial leverage, the property needs to be healthy enough to support these high payments.
 If something goes wrong, and you go from 90% occupied to 70%, you still need to be able to pay back the loan.
 The more leverage you have on the deal, the more difficult it will be to cover these unexpected turns.